panzerdp/dmitripavlutin.com/content/posts/050-js-interview/index.md

 #### Question

-What will output to console the following script:
+What will output to console the following code:
 ```javascript{4}
 let i;
 for (i = 0; i < 3; i++) {